 Our Whole School Approach

-Our Primary School Emotional Literacy Programme is not selective nor is it focussed on particular children who may already be struggling with their mental and emotional wellbeing.
+Our subsidised Primary School Emotional Wellbeing Programme is accessible to all – it is not selective nor is it focussed on particular children who may already be struggling with their mental and emotional wellbeing.

-The Making Me Emotional Literacy Programme focuses on equipping schools with the resources to help children thrive.
+The Making Me Emotional Wellbeing Programme focuses on equipping schools with the resources to support the children in their care.

 By embracing this pro-active approach to understanding emotions and developing positive strategies to support mental wellbeing, children are better able to access learning and thereby prevent the limitation of future opportunities.
 Fostering a ‘by me’ rather than a ‘to me’ or ‘at me’ mentality, also allows children to take ownership for their mental and emotional wellbeing, which in turn helps to prevent the development of long-term mental health difficulties.

-In the Primary School Emotional Literacy Programme, the children learn:
+In the Primary School Emotional Wellbeing Programme, the children learn:

-- A range of different feelings through the ©KIPSY the Caterpillar where they are encouraged to discuss their own experience of each feeling and to reflect on the value and practice of being calm through a short mindfulness exercise.
+- A range of different feelings through our stories where they are encouraged to discuss their own experience of each feeling and to reflect on the value and practice of being calm through a short mindfulness exercise.

-- The value of practising resilience – letting things that bother us ‘bounce off’ and ‘keeping going’ when we find things tricky through our upbeat and fun Shield of Resilience workshop.
+- The value of practising resilience when we find things tricky through our upbeat workshops.
 The children are also encouraged to acknowledge their strengths and weaknesses and to recognise that it is OK to be themselves.